w3f/Grants-Program/applications/FuzzLand.md

 In contrast, FuzzLand aims to parallelize novel automated program analysis techniques to gain accurate results in a reasonable amount of time.
 To achieve high parallelism with low costs, FuzzLand platform allows the public to contribute computation power to accomplish the automated auditing in return for token rewards.
 In the meantime, all the program analysis intermediate statistics and waypoints are verified and stored on the FuzzLand chain, which can finally be leveraged to mint the auditing reports.

-Unlike traditional collaborative manual auditing platforms, FuzzLand uses sound automated program analysis techniques to provide auditing reports.
+Unlike traditional collaborative manual auditing platforms, FuzzLand uses sound automated program analysis (e.g., fuzzing and symbolic execution) techniques to provide accurate auditing reports.
 Since the program analysis results and intermediate waypoints can be easily verified through a fully automated oracle, the manual confirmation process is no longer needed.
 While it is impossible to quantify the performance of human auditors, FuzzLand can quantify the auditing progress and completeness of auditing reports based on metrics backed with on-chain data.

 The FuzzLand platform can offer two key benefits to the ecosystem.
 Firstly, it allows Substrate module and Ink developers to access low-cost, highly accurate auditing reports for their projects with on-chain guarantees.
 Secondly, the platform will be implemented as a Substrate chain and the platform's Substrate pallets can be easily reused by other projects.